V-R-7/Shell-scripting-notes/variables/variables-bash.md

 - $ variable_name
 - $ {variable_name}

-First method is $ symbol followed by the variable name.
+The first method is the $ symbol followed by the variable name.

-Second method is $ symbol followed by the curly braces {} and with in itself variable name.
+The second method is the $ symbol followed by the curly braces {} and within itself the variable name.

 ```